griffithlab/rnaseq_tutorial_wiki/Intro-to-AWS-Cloud-Computing.md

 ###Step 1.
 Choosing an AMI
 An [AMI](http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/AMIs.html) or `Amazon Machine Instance` is a template for launching an instance.
 The AMI includes a template for a pre-configured root volume that contains an operating system (e.g. Ubuntu Linux, Windows, etc.).
 The AMI also includes basic configuration of storage volumes that will be available within an instance.

+The first step to launching an instance is to select an AMI.
+Refer to the screenshot below.
+There are four main options when selecting an AMI: `Quick Start`, `My AMIs`, `AWS Marketplace`, and `Community AMIs`.
+In the `Quick Start` list we will select an Ubuntu AMI as our starting point.
+The `Quick Start` AMIs is a relatively short list of basic systems that have been chosen by Amazon and common starting points.
+These have some degree of "official" support and testing by AWS.
+The `My AMIs` section contains AMIs that you have yourself created, perhaps using a `Quick Start` or `Community AMI` as a starting point.
+For example, you might start with an Ubuntu AMI and install all of the bioinformatics software and other infrastructure you need to run an analysis pipeline.
+You could then save this configured machine as an AMI to save this work, to allow you to share it, and to allow you to fire up a cluster of instances with identical configuration.
+The `AWS Marketplace` contains AMIs where a company (often a software company) has configured a machine for certain applications.
+You can browse through this section to get an idea what kinds applications are available.
+Finally, the `Community AMI` section contains thousands of AMIs created by users around the world.
+These AMIs are specific to each `Region` so if someone tells you about an AMI they want to share, be sure to search for it in the correct region.
+If you create you own AMI and you want to share it with others, you can 'publish' it to the community.
+It will still appear in you `My AMIs` section, but it will also then appear and be searchable in the `Community AMIs` section.

+For this tutorial we will select the following AMI from the `Quick Start` list: `ami-9a562df2`.

+Ubuntu Server 14.04 LTS (HVM), SSD Volume Type - ami-9a562df2 Ubuntu Server 14.04 LTS (HVM), EBS General Purpose (SSD) Volume Type.
+Support available from Canonical (http://www.ubuntu.com/cloud/services).
+ Root device type: ebs Virtualization type: hvm

 ***
 **Step 1.
 Choose an Amazon Machine Image (AMI):**
 ![AWS-EC2-ChooseAnAMI](Images/AWS/AWS-EC2-ChooseAnAMI.png)